800-450-6118

 The Finkelstein test can determine if you have this condition.
 Bend your thumb across your palm, then close your fingers over the thumb.
 Next, bend your wrist toward your little finger.
 This will cause pain at the base of your thumb if you have de Quervain’s tenosynovitis.

-The most severe cases of de Quervain’s tenosynovitis require surgery.
-However, in the majority of instances the disorder is treatable with cortisone injections and bracing.
+The most severe cases of de Quervain’s tenosynovitis will require surgery.
+However, in the majority of cases the disorder is treatable with cortisone injections and bracing.
 A thumb splint with a spica will help rest the thumb while the other fingers can work, if only in a limited way.
 For maximum benefit you must wear the splint day and night, generally for 4-6 weeks.

 Conclusion

 A thumb splint is a special type of splint or brace that immobilizes your thumb.
 A metal spine (or spica) holds the thumb in a desired position.
 A thumb splint is usually used for de Quervain’s tenosynovitis or a sprained thumb.
+Never use one for carpal tunnel syndrome.

 Share by: